timster/peewee-moves/USAGE.md

 ## Flask Usage

-This package includes and interface to Flask-Script which provides an easy-to-use command line interface.
+This package includes an interface to Flask-Script which provides an easy-to-use command line interface.

 To set up, you first need to make sure you have DATABASE defiend in your configuration: